baskaranz/ml-service-orchestrator/README.md

 2. If the orchestrator can't connect to models:

-   - Verify model configurations in `config/models/`
+   - Verify model configurations in the environment-specific directory (e.g., `config/local/models/`)
    - Check if model servers are running
    - Verify network connectivity between services